jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-2a.md

 ## The Invisible Hand

-<sup>9</sup> The annual revenue of every society is always precisely equal to the exchangeable value of the whole annual produce of its industry.
+{{< s v="9" >}} The annual revenue of every society is always precisely equal to the exchangeable value of the whole annual produce of its industry.

 Its revenue is precisely the same thing with that exchangeable value.
 Every individual necessarily works to render the society's annual revenue as great as he can.
 He generally does not=
 - intend to promote the public interest, or